nhn/tui.image-editor/apps/toast-ui.react-image-editor/README.md

 ### Props

-[All the options of the TOAST UI Image-Editor](http://nhnent.github.io/tui.image-editor/latest/ImageEditor.html) are supported in the form of props.
+[All the options of the TOAST UI Image Editor](http://nhnent.github.io/tui.image-editor/latest/ImageEditor.html) are supported in the form of props.

 ```js
 const myTheme = {